Productivity whip: Higher wages against the shortage of skilled workers-breakinglatest.news-Breaking Latest News

-There is a shortage of workers in Germany – in many sectors and professions.
+There is a shortage of workers in Germany – in almost all sectors and professions.
 Companies cannot fill two million jobs.
 Economists are increasingly demanding higher wages as an antidote.

 Rising costs are forcing companies to rationalize.
 Demand for labor falls, productivity rises.
 This whip drives companies to peak performance and balances the labor market.
 Here are the arguments and the critical points.